swttt/com.swttt.devicegroups/README.md

 ##### Testing notes

-- Default behaviour of 'dim' changed to average of the group
+- Default behaviour of 'dim' changed to mean average of the group
 - Default behaviour of 'onoff' changed to 'any' (on if any grouped devices are on)

 ##### 1.2.0-alpha1